Vitormdias/csharp-design-patterns/README.md

 # csharp-design-patterns
-OO with C#, design patterns in C# and other topics
+OO with C#, design patterns in C# and related topics